matrix-org/synapse/docs/upgrade.md

 # Upgrading to v1.39.0

+## Deprecation of `additional_resources`

+The `additional_resources` section of the listener configuration is deprecated in favour of the new modules system introduced in Synapse v1.37.0.
+Authors of modules using this configuration can refer to [this documentation](https://matrix-org.github.io/synapse/latest/modules.html#registering-a-web-resource) for more information about how to register a web resource from within their modules.

+We plan to remove support for the `additional_resources` configuration in September 2021.

 ## Deprecation of the current third-party rules module interface

 The current third-party rules module interface is deprecated in favour of the new generic